 Most people outside the Pharma sector will not know this, but pharmaceutical companies have to hold mandatory training sessions for their employees on a regular basis – there is no way around them.
 Since the equipment and machinery used in this industry is highly specialized, production staff have to train and practice on the actual equipment itself.
 The upshot of this is that every time a member of staff is trained, the equipment or machines in question need to be stopped and the entire drug production on that line comes to a standstill.
 Add in the hours that go into meticulously cleaning the machines and rooms before production can resume, and these training sessions are costly in far more than just time, effort and staff resources.

 That is why back in October of 2016, VR/AR studio Mediasquad and their partners at VR training startup Innerspace were approached by André Karrer, the Head of Training Austria for Sandoz/Novartis.
-André’s vision for a VR-based training was clear: He needed a tool to reduce equipment and production downtimes by moving regular trainings into the virtual world.
+André’s vision for a VR training was clear: he needed a tool to reduce equipment and production downtimes by moving regular trainings into the virtual world.

 From Gamification to High-end Graphics